FreemoX/ERSCMU/README.md

 ## Installation

-1. Download the exe installer from the releases tab.
+1. Download the exe installer from the [Releases](https://github.com/FreemoX/ERSCMU/releases/latest) tab.
+2. You don't have to download the `ERSCMU.py` file.
+The launcher grabs this by itself from the latest release.
-2. Run the installer and follow the on-screen instructions.
+3. Run the installer and follow the on-screen instructions.

 ## Usage